Laasya-07/Email-template-using-HTML-CSS/README.md

 It is a simple template which can be used for email platforms such as Gmail.

 Kindly download this to your local and double click on the emailtemplate.html to view the template design.
+*Then Click on Read More to redirect to the website blog.*